(Warning--plot and narrative twists discussed in explicit detail)

 See if this makes any sense then:

 The man's inner struggle is handily encapsulated in one sequence: George is urged to visit Mary, who has just returned from college; on the way he's approached by Violet Bick (Gloria Grahame) a childhood friend.
-"Don't you get tired of just reading about things?" she asks provocatively; George scares her away with his answer (something about walking barefoot through a field and swimming in a moonlit pool--though to be fair the nearby audience laughing at her probably didn't help).
-Later he listens in on a long-distance call with Mary and you can tell--thanks to Stewart's uninhibited performance--that there's considerable electric tension between them.
+"Don't you get tired of just reading about things?" she asks provocatively; George scares her away with his answer (something about walking barefoot through a field and swimming (presumably naked) in a moonlit pool--though to be fair the nearby audience laughing at her probably didn't help).
+Later he listens in on a long-distance call between Mary and her beau Sam in New York and you can tell--thanks to Stewart's unselfconscious performance--that there's considerable electric tension between them.
 George ends up kissing Mary passionately; the wedding follows soon after.

-On the surface the film is geared towards convincing George that he's destined to stay home and assume the position of town patriarch, with only two compelling contrary arguments: George's wanderlust and Vicky.
-If she and George weren't so clearly being manipulated by script and filmmaker he probably wouldn't even make it to Mary's phone--would probably be somewhere near the foot of Mount Bedford, skinny-dipping or worse with his other longtime friend.
+On the surface the film is geared towards convincing George that he's destined to stay home and assume the position of town patriarch.
+If George and Violet weren't so clearly being manipulated by script and filmmaker to stop short of consummating their mutual sexual attraction he probably wouldn't even make it as far as Mary's front door--would probably be somewhere near the foot of Mount Bedford, skinny-dipping or worse.

-Is it just sexual attraction?
-Not too sure.
-Midway through the film we have a scene between Vicky and George in his office; she's embarrassed he's patient and understanding.
-She's clearly unhappy to leave--because of him perhaps?
+Is it just sexual?
+I mean between George and Violet?
+Midway through the film is a scene between them in his office; she's embarrassed he's patient and understanding.
+She's clearly reluctant to leave Bedford Falls--because of him perhaps?
 When she wipes the lipstick off his cheek it's an intimate gesture, a glimpse (like all the other glimpses in the film) into a relationship that might have been.

-As for that ending: George is driven to thoughts of suicide, is brought back from the brink by guardian angel Clarence (Henry Travers) via the magical device of showing what life's like without him (A bit of a cheat on Clarence's part come to think of it: George's issue is less general ('is life worth living?') than it is specific ('will I ever get out of here?') and I don't think Clarence's reply addresses the problem at all).
+As for that ending: George is driven to thoughts of suicide, is brought back from the brink by guardian angel Clarence (Henry Travers) via the magical device of the "what if" scenario, showing what life is like without him (A bit of a cheat on Clarence's part: George's issue is less general ('is life worth living?') than it is specific ('will I ever get out of here?') and I don't think Clarence's reply addresses the problem at all).

-George barges into his own home and--isn't it remarkable how Capra has so carefully introduced each and every character in Bedford Falls except the children?
+George barges into his own home and--isn't it remarkable how Capra has so carefully introduced every character in Bedford Falls except the children?
 We never see them except as brief glimpses in transitional footage and then suddenly when daddy suffers a really bad day at work (he's just been threatened with prison) all four are tossed at us in all their bawling annoying glory.
-George is visibly having difficulty keeping it together as he deals with each child's problem, one more ridiculous than the next; by the end of the scene when the filial comes off the banister in his hand you wonder why he doesn't bludgeon them all to death with the wooden knob.
+George is visibly having difficulty keeping it together as he deals with each child's problem, one more ridiculous than the next (a sore throat; a noisy piano, played relentlessly offkey; a few dropped flower petals).
+By the end of the scene when the filial comes off the banister in his hand you wonder why he doesn't bludgeon them all to death with the wooden knob--instead he runs out the door.

 Anyway, George barges back into his home and hugs each brat as if he hadn't seen them all his life.
-Friends start pouring in (Violet has an all-too-brief walk-on); money too (so much for that embezzlement charge).
-George is surrounded by so much love and goodwill you wonder why no one's taken to singing 'Auld Lang Syne'--and what do you know little Janie starts playing on the piano, and everyone joins in.
+Friends start pouring in (Violet has an all-too-brief walk-on) money too (What embezzlement charge?).
+George is surrounded by so much love and goodwill you wonder why no one's taken to singing 'Auld Lang Syne'--and what do you know little Janie starts banging on the damned piano, and everyone joins in.

-At this point you realize what it is you're looking at: a perfectly executed Hallmark Holiday Card (remember the story this film was based on failed to find a publisher, so author Philip Van Doren Stern was reduced to printing it out as greeting cards to be handed out at Christmas).
-And George--poor George, his dreams of college engineering and seeing the world finally and irreparably crushed--finds himself trapped in the middle of all that relentless holiday cheer.
+At this point you realize what it is you're looking at: a perfectly realized Hallmark Card (the story this film was based on failed to find a publisher, so author Philip Van Doren Stern was reduced to printing it out as greeting cards to be handed out at Christmas).
+And George--poor George, his dreams of college of engineering of seeing the world finally and irreparably crushed--finds himself trapped in the middle of all that relentless cheer.
 He grins the idiot grin of a broken man, tail tucked firmly between legs, a man who has well and truly learned his lesson, who will never again dare lift his head to dream of anything better than living out the brief span of his thoroughly shackled life to its bitter feeble end.

 Merry Christmas one and all!